Jim Inhofe: Personal life

 On December 19, 1959, Inhofe married Kay Kirkpatrick, with whom he had four children.
 His mother, Blanche M. Inhofe, died in 1975.
 On November 10, 2013, one of Inhofe's sons, Perry Inhofe, died in a plane crash in Owasso, Oklahoma, flying alone for the first time since training in a newly acquired Mitsubishi MU-2.
 Molly Rapert, an academic, is Inhofe's daughter.

 Inhofe had his pilot's license since he was 28; he flew a Van's Aircraft RV-8.
 He attended the EAA AirVenture Oshkosh for 20 years; in 2021, he said, "I've slept in the same tent for 20 years.
 If you're not sleeping in a tent, it's not like being at Oshkosh."
 Inhofe had to emergency-land his plane multiple times throughout his career.

 He was the first recipient of the U.S. Air Force Academy's Character and Leadership Award for his character and leadership in public service.

-Towards the end of his life, Inhofe had symptoms of long COVID, which severely limited his capacity to do day-to-day activities.
+Toward the end of his life, Inhofe had symptoms of long COVID, which severely limited his capacity to do day-to-day activities.

 Inhofe died from complications of a stroke at a hospital in Tulsa, on July 9, 2024, at the age of 89.